24 Bankruptcy Filings Chalked Up to COVID-19

 The company known for its "preppy" clothing has been accumulating debt ever since, owing roughly $1.7 billion as of Feb.
 1. Declining sales have dogged the legacy brand, but Madewell was growing so much that J. Crew considered "unlocking" value by spinning it off via an initial public offering.

 The coronavirus lockdown and resulting store closures derailed that plan, at least temporarily.
-J. Crew filed for Chapter 11 bankruptcy protection on May 4, though the company expects to bounce back.
+J. Crew filed for Chapter 11 bankruptcy protection on May 4.

-"We are and will remain fully operational throughout this restructuring process," J. Crew states.
+"We are and will remain fully operational throughout this restructuring process," J. Crew said in a statement.
 "We will continue operating under the COVID response measures currently in place and look forward to reopening our stores in accordance with CDC guidance as quickly and safely as possible."

 - Headquarters: Dallas, Texas